seancraven/CDS_book/_sources/README.md

 #### Chapter 2
 - Global Temperature rise, Predictive modelling

 - [x] Discuss the limited scope of curve fitting.
 Explore the error quantification.
     - [x] Page one and solution to the previous question
     - [x] Discussion section on the results.
+- [ ] The errors on the constant and the value of the X parameter are huge.
+Understand This.
 Pages:
 - [x] Global CO_2 example
 - [x] Comparison of moving average of CO_2 and Temp